TECHNOLOGY

 sgdl

-Integer ↔ Form bijection — full arithmetic on volumes
+Integer ↔ Form bijection — full arithmetic on volumes.
+Shapes, operations, and encodings in a single computable system.

 Key Properties